 Parts of Kosciuszko National Park’s popular Yarrangobilly Caves, which closed after a bushfire swept through the area on 4 January, 2020, have reopened.

-Jillabenan Cave, the oldest and most accessible cave at Yarrangobilly, reopened on Friday, 20 November.
+Jillabenan Cave, the oldest and most accessible cave at Yarrangobilly, reopened in November 2020.

 The thermal pool, a magical swimming spot fed by a natural spring, and South Glory Cave’s astonishing limestone chambers reopened in August.